The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 It's a Jewish Bible.

-Um, And that's that's sort of one standalone document.
+And that's sort of one standalone document.

 It's got ludicrous stories and ridiculous origin stories and all the stuff that you would expect to show up, you know, from 500 BC or even older.

-Uh when they talk about you know the dominion and loving your neighbor and all those nice little, you know, that did the Ten Commandments.
+When they talk about, you know, the dominion and loving your neighbor and all those nice little, you know, that did the Ten Commandments, that's all just for Jews.

-That's relates to Jews, has no bearing on a Gentile at all.
+It has no bearing on a Gentile at all.

-Yeah, when it was you know, for hundreds of years when that thing existed.
+For hundreds of years when that thing existed.

 And that has to be set in the context of the Roman conquest of Palestine, right?

-Uh, they did everything they could to fight back.
+They did everything they could to fight back.

-So um, so he starts writing his minimalist theology, and that's what you see in the letters from Paul, which is the bulk of the New Testament.
+And that's what you see in the letters from Paul, which is the bulk of the New Testament.

-It's just basically the the traditional 13 letters of Paul, and then the four gospels and a few other miscellaneous pieces.
+It's just basically the traditional 13 letters of Paul, and then the four gospels and a few other miscellaneous pieces.

 That's what the New Testament is.